edgi-govdata-archiving/overview/protocol/standups.md

 ## Format

-Meetings last no longer than 30 mins, with a soft cap of 2 minutes per speaker.
+Meetings last **no longer than 30 mins**, with a soft cap of 2 minutes per speaker.

 Each participant is asked: